giyyanan/saleSynth/README.md

 setting up the enviroinment

 .
 Subscribe to Open AI API.
 It requires payment, after which you can get a API key.
-  KINDLY MAKE SURE TO PROVIDE THE PAT IN PROPERTIES.JSON FILE BEFORE EXECUTING ANY CODE. visit https://platform.openai.com/api-keys for generating API keys.
+  KINDLY MAKE SURE TO PROVIDE THE API KEY IN config.JSON FILE BEFORE EXECUTING ANY CODE. visit https://platform.openai.com/api-keys for generating API keys.

 .
 Save the key genberate under OPEN_AI_KEY in config.json file.